carson-hunter5/project/content/DylanSacks/blog_post4.md

 <img src = "https://i.imgur.com/bcOawml.png">

 <img src = "https://i.imgur.com/YDswxAi.png">
+This was my favorite part of the project.
+Using such a large dataset to view different trends felt like there were endless possibilities and applications we could use our data for given all the manipulations and interpretations that could be made from those manipulations.

 Following these visualizations, I performed linear regression using matrix manipulation based on the mathematical reasoning behind regression to view the relationship between applications and the features previously mentioned.